 - Talk with a lawyer who can help you reach out to the credit reporting agencies to inform them of the mistakes on your credit report

-- Request free copies of your credit report from all three major credit bureaus, including TransUnion, Experian, and Equifax.
-You can obtain your free report at annualcreditreport.com.
+- Request free copies of your credit report from all three major credit bureaus, including TransUnion, Experian, and Equifax, which you can obtain at annualcreditreport.com

 - Go through your credit report in detail to discover and document errors on your credit report